Existence theory for magma equations in dimension two and higher: Discussion

 provided $n+m\neq 1,2$.
 An inspection of this shows that for $\phi-1\in H^1$, it is nonnegative and convex about the $\phi =1$ solution.
 Other expressions hold in the cases $n+m =1$ and $n+m=2$.
 For certain values of $n$ and $m$, \eqref{e:conlaw} provides {\it a priori} an upper bound on the $H^1$ norm and a lower bound on $\phi$, preventing it from going to zero.
 This lower bound makes use of the Sobolev embedding of $H^1$ into $L^\infty$, which does not hold in higher dimensions.
 Since our analysis requires pointwise control of a lower bound, any analog would require {\it a priori} estimates on the higher index Sobolev spaces.
 Unfortunately, for general nonlinearities, no higher order conservation laws are anticipated (see \cite{Harris:1999if} for some exceptions).

-With regard to our main result on the solitary waves, Theorem \ref{t:main2}, we note that a somewhat different result would be expected by practitioners.
-Practitioners typically specify a value of $\bar{c}>n$, and then obtain a unimodal profile, decaying exponentially fast to $1$ at infinity; $\bar{c}$ is the only free parameter and the amplitude is unknown.
+With regard to our main result on the solitary waves, Theorem \ref{t:main2}, we note that our result is somewhat different from what might be expected by the computational geophysics community.
+In, for instance, \cite{Simpson:2011fx, Scott:1986kf,scott1984magma,Barcilon:1986wd,Barcilon:1989ve,Wiggins:2012iv}, a value of $\bar{c}>n$ is specified, and then a unimodal profile is obtained numerically that is observed to decay exponentially fast towards one.
+In those works, $\bar{c}$ is the only free parameter and the amplitude is unknown.
 Here, due to the rescaling \eqref{res}, for each $1.55 < c < n$ we obtain a unimodal profile whose amplitude is fixed at $1$, but whose limiting value $Q_{\tau}$ is unknown.
 Note that if we choose $\bar{q}_0 = Q_{\tau}^{-1}$ in \eqref{res}, then $\bar{c} = Q_{\tau}^{1-n} c$.
-In this case, the profile $\bar{Q}$ decays to $1$ at infinity, and the condition $Q_{\tau} < (\frac{c}{n})^{\frac{1}{n-1}}$ is exactly equivalent to $\bar{c}>n$.
+In this case, the profile $\bar{Q}$ decays to $1$ at infinity, and the condition $Q_{\tau} < (\frac{c}{n})^{\frac{1}{n-1}}$ for exponential decay (Proposition \ref{prp suff cond}) is exactly equivalent to $\bar{c}>n$.
 On the other hand, since we do not know the dependence between $Q_{\tau}$ and $c$, our result is unable to guarantee that $\bar{c} = Q_{\tau}^{1-n} c$ can be matched to a pre-specified value.

-Exponential decay of the traveling wave profiles is consistent with numerical results \cite{Simpson:2011fx}.
-While we have not succeeded at proving exponential decay, we have provided a criterion which, if satisfied, ensures that such a profile decays exponentially to $Q_{\tau};$ this criterion states that if $Q_{\tau} < (\frac{c}{n})^{\frac{1}{n-1}},$ then the exponential decay does in fact occur.
-Using a mix of analysis and numerical integration, we have shown above in Example \ref{prp exp conv} how this criterion may be verified.
+While we have not succeeded at proving exponential decay, we have provided a criterion on the solitary wave profile, which, if satisfied, ensures that such a profile decays exponentially to $Q_{\tau}$; this criterion states that if $Q_{\tau} < (\frac{c}{n})^{\frac{1}{n-1}}$, then the exponential decay does in fact occur.
+We have also demonstrated that for some specific parameter values, a mix of analysis and numerical evidence suggests that this criterion is satisfied.